Where is Doctor Foster filmed? – locations in Hitchin

 The Courtyard Parminster Community Centre café … aka Cooper’s Yard and The Dogs Trust

-The orange clad windows actually belong to the Dogs Trust charity shop and the walkway leads up to Kinetic Cycles / Wakelin’s coffee shop rather than opening out into a Courtyard cafe.
+The orange clad windows actually belong to the Dogs Trust charity shop and the walkway leads up to Wakelin’s coffee shop rather than opening out into a Courtyard cafe.
 Maybe some clever “green screen” was going on here.
+One of the many independent coffee shops in Hitchin.

 Strattos nightclub … aka Osinsky’s and Waterstone’s

 This nightclub is actually a pool hall, bar and restaurant called Osinsky’s, with its facade outside being the front of Waterstone’s bookstore.
-In the show Doctor Foster and the teacher are shown walking UP to get out but you actually walk up the stairs to get IN with Osinsky’s bar being on the first floor and not underground.
+In the show, Doctor Foster and the teacher walk UP to get out but you actually walk up the stairs to get IN with Osinsky’s bar being on the first floor and not underground.
 When I was taking the photos below a group of 5 women were amusingly trying to recreate some of the scenes from episode 2.

-The bench … on the top of Windmill Hill
+The Doctor Foster bench … on the top of Windmill Hill

 Hitchin Market and St Mary’s Church